thisancog/loom/README.md

-# loom
+# Loom
-An interactive loom to generate weaving patterns
+An interactive loom to generate weaving patterns.